davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

   name: python3
 ---

-# Estimate output improvement
+# Estimate improvement value

 An estimate of the value of an action.

-# Estimate improvement value
+# Value

 You can't estimate the value of estimating value, in general.
 Eventually you need a base case, or the recursive value-estimation function is not going to halt.
 When you're talking about a specific